wgranados/bex/README.md

 the which webpages should be rendered by which containers, and route the url respectively.
 Components are used within containers etc, as they solve some form of functionality.

+# Hosting
+With the  ``github-pages`` npm module installed, this static website should be served at [wgma.ca/bex/](wgma.ca/bex/).
+To deploy any changes simply run ``npm run deploy``, and it will publish the built files to the gh-pages branch which is then served by github.